BATAK!

 The kings grave, Raja Laga Siallagan, had several levels in which he progressed as he went up in importance in heaven, the bones were literally shifted in a quasi Christian animist ancestor worship tradition.

-He sold me a black Toba Lake short sleeve shirt for 53k.
-Tourists arrived and were given a run down by a Dutch speaking Indo tour guide.
-Beautiful carved wood ornately painted in Cyrillic curls that seemed almost Celtic adorned the triangular sharp roofs of the temple altar houses.
-The main road south widened and twisted near the sea and the towering cliff mountain rising rapidly by 700m above.
-But this soon descended into rolling hills near the coast as I headed further to the tip of the island.
+The main road south widened and twisted near the sea and the towering cliff mountain was rising rapidly, 700m above.
+But this soon descended into rolling hills near the coast, as I headed further to the tip of the island.
 Big arching cross memorials to the dead and Jesus lined the road.
-The road sometimes deteriorated into a quagmire of debris, at one stage the bridge disappeared to a side track of dirt and a wooden rickety old plank crossing.
+The road sometimes deteriorated into a quagmire of debris, at one stage a bridge disappeared into a side track of dirt and a wooden rickety old plank became the crossing.
 Churches cropped up like a Lutheran preacher in search of a Sunday.
 The old museum was another 19 kms on and had the usual flea bitten collection of artifacts.
 Masks, weights, metal work and so forth sat inside glass cases.
-And I met the cafe owner and self appointed guardian of the heritage as I puttered my scooter too far down the broken up rock and rubble stone path.
+And I met the cafe owner and self appointed guardian of the heritage, as I puttered my scooter too far down the broken up rock and rubble stone path.
+Even grass was growing on the roof of the old hut.
+A canoe of the king rested inside another hut, looking Polynesian and wildly decorated, called Solu Bolon, or royal boat.
+Hota Bolon Simanindo museum had a replica of the king dressed up in slightly tatty regalia outside his house, and I had missed the daily dance to him performed at 10.30 AM every day.
+Totem poles and even carvings of perhaps flying bats on the high roofs seemed to protect the inhabitants.
+A bat like creature seemed to protect the houses, ornately decorated and painted from the arch of the roof.
+The king had his own mini Batak grave house.
+The curator turned up as I was leaving wanting 5k, so I took a shot of him by the sign advertising "Prior Dance, Dance Addressed to God, Mutually Cheering Dance, Dance of True Quality and Cooperative Dance", like a Kazakhstan Soviet peasants folk festival only with the Batak's God there.

 A quick sojourn to the Royal loo completed my visit.
 A squat and shoot job.

 I was never sure whether I got to Rongguin or not due to the confusing maps, but I passed a larger village on the way out through a puddle of muddy water.
 Vehicles were coming up at the end of the day and it began to rain, just spitting at first.
 By the time I was back in Pangururan the rain decided to pour.
 At the one ATM there my card was rejected.
-I got on the bike still cold though down from the mountain at 5.40.
+I got on the bike, still cold, though down from the mountain at 5.40.
 My legs were bowed like a Cowboy and my knees were in agony so I could barely walk.
-The left arm started to freeze up from the cold and my manic grip as I pelted on the road back.
+The left arm started to freeze up from the cold and my manic grip, as I pelted on the road back.
 Due to the increasing rain my speed dropped to 50 kmh.
 The road began to feel like an oil slick and I had that accident feel as if the whole bike is going to skid out from under.
 Soaked from the rain, the wind and the dusk light soon made me extremely cold and I began to shake.
 This made controlling the bike even more difficult.
 I felt I was reaping karma for taking the bike up the mountain.
 The journey began to become an agonising hell endurance test.
-The Bataks had all cleared the road being more sensible, but I had to return the bike by 7 at the latest.
-To stop the pain of the rain in my eyes, I put my Maui Jims on, this improved the pain there but made seeing in the growing darkness more and more difficult until eventually they had to be abandoned.
-Added to this as I got round the tip of the island and was heading north, the road narrowed and deteriorated where sudden potholes almost caused another skid.
+The Bataks had all cleared the road being more sensible, but I had to return the bike by 7 PM at the latest.
+To stop the pain of the rain in my eyes, I put my Maui Jims on, this improved the pain there but made seeing in the growing darkness more and more difficult, until eventually they had to be abandoned.
+Added to this as I got round the tip of the island and was heading north, the road narrowed and deteriorated; where sudden potholes almost caused another skid.
 I was forced to slow down to 30.
-Twisting bends with mirrors to see traffic because they were hairpin were useless in the torrent.
+Twisting bends with mirrors to see traffic, because they were hairpin, were useless in the torrent.
 Jonah's voice entered my head wanting the guitar, I tried to negotiate with him telepathically telling him he could have it if I returned to Australia in 5 days, but not by killing or injuring me on the scooter, or by having my mother or brother die.
 I was almost forced into a pile of roadwork rocks by a truck.
 My left arm seemed useless and my hands were yellow from cold and rigid.

 'Tuk Tuk?'
 I pathetically yelped to passersby and at a store came the positive answer to turn at the next crossing.
 A narrow road took me along the coast to the isthmus where the hotels were.
 The only part of me not drenched were my buttocks due to sitting on the seat.
 The Bataks had had their last laugh.
-At Toba Cottages I stumbled off the bike, could barely get my helmet off due to my frozen fingers and nonchalantly strolled into the cafe and Annette, 'I need a hot shower, where is my room and a towel?'
+At Tabo Cottages I stumbled off the bike, could barely get my helmet off due to my frozen fingers and nonchalantly strolled into the cafe and said to Annette, 'I need a hot shower, where is my room and a towel?'

 'A truck hit the water pipe, we have had to move you.'

-'That's fine but I am freezing.'
+'That's fine, but I am freezing.'

 16/9

 I was getting anxious about my tight schedule with the plane.
 Annette had gone to Parapat.
 When she returned I chased her down as she plucked weed from the swimming area by the lake.
-'Do you want to help?'
+'Do you want to help?' she used her voluptuous arms to pull out a weed.

-'How much will you pay?'
-I replied not amused.
 She told me to come back later.
 At the house I asked her about paying for the fare when I met the agent at the airport and she did not want that.
 I made her drop the credit card surcharge then.
 Any missed connection and I would lose my ticket and Indonesia was a mass of missed connections.
 I had to signal the ferry to come to this dock at 7.
 I had to get the taxi as soon as I arrived in Parapat.
 I had to meet them at the airport at Dunkin Donuts with the ticket and fly out at 2 pm.
 There were roadworks on entry to Medan.
 If nothing went wrong it should all be possible.
 But Annette made it clear that if I was late I lost the ticket.
 She was kind of callous about it and I wanted to talk to the agent, so she charged me for the call which of course was not answered, so I left a message.
 It was getting late and I went to my room half regretting coming to their place.
 It seemed I had to bare all the risk for her plan when I could have left today.
 She did agree that if they did not turn up at the airport I would get my money back.
-Finally her husband arrived eyes twitching saying the agent had rung.
+Finally her Batak husband arrived, eyes twitching, saying the agent had rung.
 I rang on his mobile and got a friendly American who assured me he would be at the airport.
 I went to the office and paid by credit card.
 He got upset when she did not charge a commission on the card, so I tried to offer 2% as good will.
 They got very angry saying how busy they were but took it.
 She had admitted she was smoking dope yesterday and I began to see that confused selfish streak of ganja users.
 They had a good hotel and food, but the grounds were a mess and in a way so were they.
-She lit up a cigarette to calm herself, looking at me like I was the devil sent to haunt her.
-Last night I brought my guitar out and she did not want to play it, instead we had one of those entranced spiritual conversations leading nowhere other than to the conclusion I had made a mistake about Toba, another corrupted distraction from the truth and yoga.
-And meanwhile the Australian had discretely came back and was looking at me across the restaurant with dagger eyes as if she was saying how could you be so mean to these kind people who are trying to help you.
-A large tour group then arrived and I had some dinner and returned to my room with that 'I was an unreasonable asshole' feel.
-I set my Palm alarm which was unreliable and packed everything.
+She lit up a cigarette to calm herself, her good looks fading to plumpness from too much good life and looked at me like I was the devil sent to haunt her - to remind her of what she had lost in efficient high tech Germany who wouldn't put up with inaccuracy.

 17/9

-I had a sleepless nervous night.
-Woke before the alarm at 5 and got up.
-Showered quickly as I had shaved and packed last night.
-I got out my trekking trousers.
-They had taken my laundry only to return the trousers with a massive mess of holes in the left side pocket, of course neatly ironed and folded so I would not see the mess.
-A superhot iron used an indication of Indonesia - in 3 years no-one had ironed it like the Indos had twice, once myself using one of their volcanic irons.
-Second they did the job like Toba did to the planet 75k years ago.
-Putting it into an ice age after putting a great rip into the planet.
-It was probably karma that prevented me from seeing the damage until it was too late to go back to them, maybe even karma that manifested the damage then as I left without giving Jonah the guitar and so perhaps leading him on.
-Her husband knocked on the door.
-I asked for breakfast and they got me some.
-Then I was waiting on the jetty in fear that the ferry was going to go past, but at 6.50 it rolled up and swung towards me, then seemed to hesitate as if to say are you sure you want to go, I nodded my head vigarously and it turned back on course.
-Picked me up, with the man grabbing my guitar, I was not quite sure if he was going to throw it in the water.
-And there I was on deck alone in the cold after dawn air.
-Some locals were picked up then it moseyed by the Carolina and I was hoping for maybe the Australian, but just a Batak woman was there.
-I finally dragged out my jacket and went underneath, but it was too noisy.
 The driver seemed to be in a mini-living room there.
-So on the deck I waited until Parapat appeared and the jetty and Raja taxis called out and took me up.
+So on the deck I waited until Parapat appeared and the jetty and Raja taxis called out and took me up to the bus stop on the highway.
 There was a twenty minute wait for the luxury 4 WD 6 seater and we were off.
 A civil engineer who spoke good English and had lived in America doing bible studies was in there with his cousin, learning to be a teacher.
 He was trying to restore water to the local villages.
 At the moment they trucked it to some in the mountains.
 He said change was hard to come by here.
-He lent me his phone to ring the hotel about the Carolina laundry concealed by them.
+He lent me his phone to ring the hotel about the Carolina laundry - the holes concealed by them.
 I got hold of Jonah of course and asked him to email a report for my travel insurance.
 He wanted to know where his guitar was and I told him we don't get everything we expect, like holes in our laundry.
-He assured me they would email me a report.
+He assured me they would email me a report (never sent).
 My Batak engineer laughed.

 Soon we were down the mountain and it was good to have AC in the car.
-We stopped at a small city, Tebingtinggi, and the car just waited for passengers.
+We stopped at a small city, Tebingtinggi, and the car just sat and waited for passengers.
 I was starting to get nervous again, despite the connections going smoothly.
 He had a flight before me and was not worried, in fact headed off to a bakery.
 At 9.50 we headed off and a theological debate ensued about truth.
 At 11.50 we ground to a halt at the roadworks outside Medan.
 At 12.20 we were going down some back road to the airport and I was worried.
 Just before 12.30 we arrived outside Dunkin Donuts and the American with his pretty Batak wife was there looking submissive.
 He handed me the ticket and got off his mobile to Annette.
 I was all for going to the check in but he told me not to worry, so we had a long chat and I told him my life story and UOCA giving him a flyer.
 He was a Buddhist.

 'When we take off the ac comes on.'